-Professor Mary O’Kane AC and Michael Fuller APM have been engaged to lead the Inquiry.
+Professor Mary O’Kane AC and Michael Fuller APM were engaged to lead the Inquiry.

-- the causes of and factors contributing to the frequency, intensity, timing and location of floods;
+- causes of and factors contributing to the frequency, intensity, timing and location of floods

 - recovery, including housing, clean-up, financial support, community engagement and longer-term community rebuilding.

-The Inquiry will consider and, if thought fit, make recommendations on a range of matters, including:
+The Inquiry was asked to consider and, if warranted, make recommendations on matters, including:

-- appropriate action to adapt to future flood risks to communities and ecosystems;
+- appropriate action to adapt to future flood risks to communities and their surrounds

 - coordination and collaboration between all levels of government.

 The Government response supports all 28 recommendations, either in full or in principle:

 The Inquiry welcomed submissions from all flood-affected residents, emergency and support personnel, organisations and the general public.
 Their stories and photographs were valuable to informing the Inquiry's work.

 The Inquiry held 144 meetings with community and stakeholders and received 1,494 submissions in total.